jeffwdiaz/extrakeybinds/PROJECT_SUMMARY.md

 - Mod files need to be copied to specific workshop directory
 - Testing cycle requires game restart for Lua changes

-## Current Status - FIXES IMPLEMENTED, NEEDS TESTING ⚠️
+## Current Status - ALL ISSUES RESOLVED ✅

 ### ✅ Working Features: